rpodola/PA165_project/README.md

 ```

 #### REST
-Rest service avaible at `http://localhost:8080/pa165/rest`
+Rest service should be available at `http://localhost:8080/pa165/rest`

-To see hints how to test REST API see javadoc at REST controller's methods.
+To see hints, how to test REST API, look at javadoc for certain REST controller method.
+Because of applied authorization on a REST layer, there is option to openly test just methods where @ApplyAuthorizeFilter annotation is not used.